vmware-labs/reconciler-runtime/README.md

 If requested, the managed resource will be tracked for the resource.

+### Time

+Reconcilers that capture timestamps can be natoriously difficult to test, as the output will be different for every execution.
+While we don't have a time machine, reconciler-runtime provides an alterate API to fetch the current time within a reconciler. [`rtime.RetrieveTime(context.Context)`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/time#RetrieveTime) can be used within a reconciler to get the [`time.Time`](https://pkg.go.dev/time#Time) when the reconciler request started processing.
+The value returned is guarenteed to remain stable for the lifespan of the reconcile request.
+Calls to [`time.Now`](https://pkg.go.dev/time#Now) will continue to return an up to date timestamp.

+Reconciler tests can seed this timestamp by defining the [`Now`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/testing#ReconcilerTestCase.Now) field on the test case.
+The reconciler will be run with the desired time instead of "now".
+The timestamp set on the test case can also be used in the expectations to pin values that would otherwise float.

 ## Breaking Changes

 Known breaking changes are captured in the [release notes](https://github.com/vmware-labs/reconciler-runtime/releases), it is strongly recomened to review the release notes before upgrading to a new version of reconciler-runtime.
 When possible, breaking changes are first marked as deprecations before full removal in a later release.
 Patch releases will be issued to fix significant bugs and unintentional breaking changes.